madebits/madebits.github.io/blog/2016/2016-12-19-Opera-On-Ubuntu.md

 Categories=Network;WebBrowser;
 ```

-Then I used `opera://plugins` can be used to disable the build in news reader.
+I used `opera://plugins` can be used to disable the build in news reader.

 I have my own local startup page, and speed dial is of not much use.
 I installed [Custom New Tab Page](https://addons.opera.com/en/extensions/details/custom-new-tab-page/) extension to get rid of it.
 Using [User-Agent Switcher](https://addons.opera.com/en/extensions/details/user-agent-switcher/), I made Opera look like Chrome.
 And given, we are at extensions, I also installed [Download Chrome Extension](https://addons.opera.com/en/extensions/details/download-chrome-extension-9/).